 Report phishing emails and websites when you encounter them!
-Here are six places to report phishing emails and websites to help protect everyone on the web.
+It only takes a minute and helps protect everyone on the web.
+Here are six places to report phishing emails and websites.

 It’s easy to just ignore a phishing email or website.
 You’re, of course, smart enough to realize you’re looking at a fake version of your online bank.
 However, would you realize that if you were feeling a bit under the weather or when you’re quickly checking emails on your phone after a night on the town?
 Please do take the time to report phishing immediately when you encounter it!